Figure 1: The street view of the Whole Foods storefront.

 The Whole Foods chain is a leader in premium grocery stores.
 The quality and nutrition of the food are excellent, but the company differentiates itself through the shopping experience.
 Every store has neatly organized aisles, employees ready to lend a hand, and aesthetic design.
 A Whole Foods location in Denver took the shopping experience in its three-story store to an even higher level with moving glass wall systems.

-NanaWall HSW60 sliding glass wall systems cover one side of the two-story building; one system for the first floor and one system on the second floor.
+NanaWall HSW60 stacking glass wall systems cover one side of the two-story building; one system for the first floor and one system on the second floor.
 Both serve a purpose in the overall experience that a customer has when shopping in the store.

 Improving the Shopping Experience with Moving Glass Wall Systems